-This workshop will include presentations, case studies, posters, and discussions about well integrity challenges and the technological advancements in material and process to construct, operate, monitor and abandon wells to have "leak-free" wells.
+This workshop will include presentations, case studies, research, and discussions about well integrity challenges and the technological advancements in material and process to construct, operate, monitor and abandon wells to have "leak-free" wells.

 Well integrity problems are commonly faced worldwide.
 45% in the Gulf of Mexico, 34% in the North Sea UK, and 18% of the wells in North Sea Norway respectively are suffering from all sorts of well integrity failures.

 In the Middle East, more than half of all wells have integrity issues with 10–15% of these being critical.
 The increase in extended reach as well as HP/HT wells, shale formations, corrosion, scale, and sour service fields in the Middle East, are increasing the risks of well integrity failure.